Gaudreau responds with 2 assists as Flames beat Jets 4-2

 Gaudreau, who had two goals in nine games coming in, produced his first multi-point game in a month in his 500th career game.

+“I’ve played for a long time with a lot of those guys in that locker room,” Gaudreau said.
+“I’m sure a lot of them are really happy for me after tonight.”

-After a 3-2 loss Friday to the Jets, Flames coach Darryl Sutter said: “Hopefully he has more energy than in his 499th game.”
+Following a 3-2 loss Friday to the Jets, Flames coach Darryl Sutter said Saturday morning: “Hopefully he has more energy than in his 499th game.”

+“I heard it,” Gaudreau said.
+“Didn’t think much of it.
+I’ve been playing hockey for 24, 25 years.
+I know when I haven’t played well and I know when I have played well.

+“Personally, it’s been going up and down throughout this season.
+Obviously, not finding the net sometimes and stuff like that.
+I try to work as hard as I can each night for the 23 guys in that locker room.”

 Gaudreau played 17:05 on Saturday, second among Flames forwards behind Elias Lindholm (19:56).